Lobisomem

 The lobisomem is a creature in the folklore of South America.
-In Brazil, it is usually thought to be a werewolf but in some versions is a ball of fire, or an unusually large pig.
+In Brazil, it is usually thought to be a werewolf, and "lobisomem" is the usual Portuguese word for it.
+In some versions, however, he is depicted as a ball of fire, or an unusually large pig.
 In human form, it is said to look like a normal person except for slightly pointed ears and yellowish pale skin.
 In werewolf form it has no difference whatsoever from other cultures' descriptions.

 Creation

 There are a variety of ways that one can become a lobisomem: